Coronavirus clouds Apple's timeline for new iPhones

 “It’s very complicated.
 There are so many variables in the environment, including small factors such as air pollution,” one of the people familiar with the process said.

-Anna-Katrina Shedletsky, a former Apple engineer and founder of Instrumental, a startup focused on factory automation based in Mountain View, California, said on-the-ground engineering collaboration was critical for new products.
+Anna-Katrina Shedletsky, a former Apple engineer and founder of Instrumental, a startup focussed on factory automation based in Mountain View, California, said on-the-ground engineering collaboration was critical for new products.

 “You can fly those engineers somewhere else but there’s knowledge about how you make a product in that environment.
 It’s not that it can’t be taught but it’s a hard thing to move,” she said.